 Socioeconomic Development

-Another dramatic development impeding economic development are massive displacements caused by a combination of violent conflicts and environmental shocks, and increasingly so by forced evictions that accompany urban reconstruction.
-Rapid and unregulated urbanization is visible in most major cities.
-Approximately 70% of the Somali population is living below the poverty line, and the situation is even worse for the internally displaced population (IDPs) which accounts for 2-3 million people.
-IDPs living in camps are among the most vulnerable population group and are exposed to many forms of violence.
-Due to poor housing conditions in overcrowded settlements and lack of access to clean water, displaced people face a greater coronavirus infection risk and cannot self-isolate or adhere to social distancing.
-Mobility barriers imposed to prevent the spread of the COVID-19 virus have particularly damaging effects on urban poor and displaced people, impeding their ability to secure a livelihood.
+Another dramatic development impeding economic progress is the ongoing occurrence of large-scale displacements, caused by a combination of violent conflicts, environmental shocks and increasing numbers of evictions associated with urban reconstruction.
+Rapid and unregulated urbanization is noticeable in most major cities.
+Approximately 70% of the Somali population lives below the poverty line, and the situation is even worse for internally displaced persons (IDPs), who number between two and three million people.
+IDPs residing in camps are among the most vulnerable groups and experience various forms of violence.
+Additionally, they contend with inadequate housing conditions and overcrowded settlements, as well as limited access to clean water and health care services.

 Socioeconomic barriers